gdocking/gdock/README.md

 ### But what does this means?

-In layman's terms it means that the perfomance of _gdock_ is currently very bad.
+In layman's terms it means that the perfomance is currently very bad.

 For you to get `Acceptable` conformations would you need to check 1000 structures, and only for 60 cases.
 The low perfomance is also observed in the cluster based analysis.
 The expected scenario is that as many cases as possible are in the `High` category and within the smallest subset.